 - Consider booking a dining package.
 You could reserve a table at a restaurant and reserve a spot to see one of the parks' parades or nighttime shows.
 For example, you could book a World of Color dining package at restaurants that include Wine Country Trattoria and Carthay Circle Restaurant.
 It would guarantee you a preferred spot to see the World of Color show on the evening of your restaurant visit.

 - You can only request reservations at certain table-service restaurants.
 You are on your own at quick-service eateries and lounges.
 To find out which locations you could book in advance, go to Disneyland's official restaurant page and filter by "Reservations Accepted" under the Dining Experiences tab.

 - Note that you will need a credit card to make a dining reservation.
 Note also that your card will be charged a fee if you do not cancel the reservation and you do not show up for your reservation.

 - Consider exploring some of the wonderful restaurants available outside of the parks at the hotels and Downtown Disney.
 You might want to scoot out of the parks during the lunch-hour rush and seek an alternate place to dine.

 - Be persistent.
 If you have your heart (stomach?) set on a particular restaurant, but a reservation isn't available, wait a few days and check back.
 You may be successful later, because cancellations can occur.

 - Particularly during high-demand days, try booking during quieter times, such as a late lunch or an early or late dinner.

 - You can make dining reservations for the restaurants in the Downtown Disney district using the online and telephone methods listed above.
-(Except for the Rainforest Cafe, which does not accept phone reservations.)

 - Disneyland character dining can be especially popular, so be sure to make reservations early if you and your gang want to eat with Mickey and the gang.